MIUTIM'S SALOON

 Like Copenhagen’s “Mermaid,” which tourists flocked for selfies, this Denmark territory, Nuuk, had the “Mother of the Sea” statue.
 Unbelievably, the statue was already defaced–a nipple was chipped off, and white paint splattered on the breasts.
 Was the criminal a local or a tourist?

 Inuit clothing, equipment, and artifacts displayed at museums attested to this people’s survival and leisure abilities.
 Extreme weather heavy duty outfits nevertheless were decorated up to the hilt.
 They made figurines, musical instruments, and fashion accessories.
 A food storage bag made of seal skin, sewn with seal sinew thread and bone clasp was genius.
+But all that was historical.

 Heavy fog.
 Nanortalik port was canceled at the last minute.
 My Bernadette iceberg rendezvous was hopeless.
 Good grief, I thought, if icebergs weren't floating everywhere in Greenland, why bother go looking for them?
 Plenty in Alaska!
-Talks also circulated among passengers that we were lucky to miss only one Greenland port, because others had cruised-in 2 separate or 4 separate times without landing in any port at all.
+Talks also circulated among passengers that we were lucky to miss only one Greenland port, because others had cruised 2 or 4 separate times without landing in any port at all.
 I gasped.

 Monday, April 29, 2024